Cinema of Africa: 2020s

 Some African countries suffer a lack of freedom of speech, that undermine the film industry.
 This is specially severe in Equatorial Guinea.
 The feature film The Writer From a Country Without Bookstores is the first to be shot in the country and critic with Teodoro Obiang Nguema Mbasogo's dictatorship, one of the longest lasting in the world.

+In 2025, Angola premiered its first musical film, still one of the few to be shot in Africa.
+Called "The Adventures of Angosat", contains music composed by local rapper Isis Hembe.

 Themes

 African cinema, like cinema in other world regions, covers a wide variety of topics.
 In Algiers in 1975, the Pan African Federation of Filmmakers (FEPACI) adopted the Charte du cinéaste africain (Charter of the African cinéaste), which recognized the importance of postcolonial and neocolonial realities in African cinema.
 The filmmakers start by recalling the neocolonial condition of African societies.
 "The situation contemporary African societies live in is one in which they are dominated on several levels: politically, economically and culturally."
 African filmmakers stressed their solidarity with progressive filmmakers in other parts of the world.
 African cinema is often seen a part of Third Cinema.

 Some African filmmakers, for example Ousmane Sembène, try to give African history back to African people by remembering the resistance to European and Islamic domination.

 The African filmmaker is often compared to the traditional griot.
 Like griots, filmmakers' task is to express and reflect communal experiences.
 Patterns of African oral literature often recur in African films.
 African film has also been influenced by traditions from other continents, such as Italian neorealism, Brazilian Cinema Novo and the theatre of Bertolt Brecht.

-In Mauritania CINEPARC RIBAT AL BAHR is an open air drive-in cinema located in Nouakchott, the only one of its kind in Africa.
-In addition to the projection schedule, the drive-in have a new application iOS and Android provides you with the biggest international movie database in which you can find information such as plot summaries, cast members, production crews, critics reviews, ratings, fan trivia, and much more about movies, series, and all cinematic work.